 5. As part of our FY2020 reporting cycle, we restated our baseline year chemical footprint combined for Walmart U.S. stores and Sam’s Club U.S. locations from 220.8 million pounds of priority chemicals (PC) weight to 215.9 million pounds of PC weight based on formulations that our suppliers inadvertently assigned to the wrong Universal Product Code (UPC) registrations in UL’s WERCSmart.
 We updated the baseline to report the correct progress on our reduction goal.
 Suppliers provided product formulations to UL WERCSmart for 95% of in-scope UPCs.

-9. As a practical matter the Great for You is typically found on qualifying packaged items, as opposed to individual qualifying fresh produce items.
-Excluding qualified fresh produce items, as of May 3, 2022, approximately 11% of active food and consumable items in the Great Value, Marketside and Parent’s Choice private brands carry the Great for You Icon.
+9. As a practical matter, the Great for You icon is typically found on qualifying packaged items, as opposed to individual qualifying fresh produce items.
+Products currently labeled in store and online today do not yet reflect the new, updated criteria.

 10. For 2018, the calculations are based on Retail Link Data as of January 3, 2019 compared to WERCSmart data as of October 21, 2019.
 Suppliers provided product formulations to UL WERCSmart for 96% of in-scope UPCs.